-If the examining committee agrees to a "Pass subject to revisions" for the student, the chair of the examining committee must provide in writing, within five working days of the examination, to the to the student, the Associate chair for graduate studies, and FGSR:
+If the examining committee agrees to a "Pass subject to revisions" for the student, the chair of the examining committee must provide in writing, within five working days of the examination, to the student, the Associate Dean Graduate Students, and GPS:

-- the reasons for this outcome, - the details of the required revisions,

-- the approval mechanism for meeting the requirement for revisions (e.g., approval of the examining committee chair or supervisor, or approval of the entire examining committee, or select members of the committee), and - the supervision and assistance the student can expect to receive from committee members.
+- the reasons for this outcome. - the details of the required revisions, - the approval mechanism for meeting the requirement for revisions (e.g., approval of the examining committee chair or supervisor, or approval of the entire examining committee, or select members of the committee), and - the supervision and assistance the student can expect to receive from committee members.